aeternity/protocol/AENS.md

 1. (optional) wait `n` blocks, s.t. that the block including the `pre-claim` cannot be reversed whp
 2. send `claim` transaction to reveal name and pay the associated fee

-If the time delta of `pre-claim` and `claim` is bigger than 300 blocks, then the `claim` MUST be rejected.

 The `claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.